 In September, China’s factory inflation reached a 25-year high.

-China’s factory-gate prices grew at the fastest rate in at least 25 years in September, according to government statistics released on Thursday, owing to soaring coal prices.
+Last month, China’s factory inflation reached its highest level in a quarter-century, owing to rising commodity costs, with Thursday’s statistics fueling fears that higher prices may spread through supply chains and into the global economy.

+The lifting of global sanctions has increased demand for energy at a time when supplies are low, a situation exacerbated by China’s desire to satisfy environmental goals by lowering emissions targets.
-According to the National Bureau of Statistics, the producer price index (PPI), which gauges the cost of goods at the factory gate, increased 10.7% year over year.

-It was the highest number ever recorded by the National Bureau of Statistics (NBS), which dates back to October 1996.
+The producer price index (PPI), which gauges the cost of goods at the factory gate, touched 10.7%, the highest level since October 1996, according to the National Bureau of Statistics.

-The numbers come as factory-gate inflation hit a 13-year high in August, reflecting a surge in commodity prices, adding to the burden on businesses already dealing with power outages that impacted output last month.

-Many companies have had to shut down as a result of power outages induced by emission reduction targets, rising coal prices, and supply shortages, creating concerns about global supply chains.
+In August, the index had already surpassed a 13-year high, showing a jump in commodity costs and increasing pressure on businesses.
+Many firms have had to shut down due to power outages brought on by emissions reduction targets, rising coal prices, and supply constraints.

 Since then, Chinese officials have instructed mines to increase production, as well as energy companies to ensure adequate fuel supply for the winter.